How to Choose a Customer Service Outsourcing Partner

 A partner will invest in training so that the outsourced agents truly act as employees, with the company’s and customers’ best interests in mind.
 The goal of your customer service should be to turn your customers into brand evangelists.

-Ensure that your partner has experience in your arena.
+2. Appropriate Experience Ensure that your partner has experience in your arena.
 B2B and B2C are very different disciplines.
-So do your due diligence in understanding potential vendors’ background and successes.
+So do your due diligence in understanding a potential vendor's background and successes.
 Also, review your support center strategies — will the center be providing product and technical support, or be tasked with sales and customer retention?
 Be sure all parties understand the expected outcomes from the relationship.

-Look for a provider than views the relationship as a partnership rather than a mere contract.
+5. True Partnership Look for a provider that views the relationship as a partnership rather than a mere contract.
 A true customer-service outsourcing partner will deliver industry knowledge and consistent services throughout the service and sales funnel of your business.

 A true partner will invest in aligning with your brand, and will implement best practices and customer care experiences that deliver greater loyalty.